 - 1. Provide a grant and partnership cycle each year for projects related to safe, clean drinking water, flood protection and environmental stewardship. - 2.
 Provide annual funding for bottle filling stations to increase drinking water accessibility, with priority for installations in economically disadvantaged communities and locations that serve school-age children and students. - 3.
 Provide annual mini-grant funding opportunity for projects related to safe, clean drinking water, flood protection and environmental stewardship. - 4.
-Provide up to \$3 million per 15-year period for partnerships with small municipalities (defined as under 50,000 people in the most recent census available) or special districts wholly within the small cities for projects aligned with the District Act and related to safe, clean drinking water, flood protection and environmental stewardship.
+Provide up to \$3 million per 15-year period for partnerships with small municipalities (defined as under 50,000 people in the most recent census available), or special districts with boundaries substantially within the footprint of small cities, for projects aligned with the District Act and related to safe, clean drinking water, flood protection and environmental stewardship.